Price index for new dwellings

-The price is the sales price for the consumer, including the value of the estate, VAT and other taxes.
-For dwellings in housing co-operatives the deposit and joint debt are both included in the sales price.
+The price is the sales price for the consumer, including the value of the land and VAT.
+For dwellings in housing co-operatives the joint debt is included in the sales price.

 The price refers to the point of time when the contract is signed.

 The price refers to the quarter in which the municipalities register the construction work as completed.

 Price zones: the municipalities are divided into five categories of price levels according to the municipalities square meter price.